katiek74/capstone/README.md

 - PostgreSQL – for uploading the relational database from CTTI, I then fed this into Python
 - Python/Pandas - for exploration, cleaning and aggregation of the data
 - Tableau - for creating the presentation

+## PRESENTATION ON TABLEAU PUBLIC

+This presentation, along with some of my other dashboards, can be found on Tableau Public at https://public.tableau.com/profile/katie.kosfeld#!/